mine-man3000/DiscordBot/README.md

     log when someone is kicked/banned without using the bot log when roles change
-    log the image(s) in a deleted message
+    log the image(s) in a deleted message fix the author and content being null when a message is deleted